-New Music USA will be leading two live panel discussions about film scoring and orchestral music during the Virtual Edition of New York Music Month happening throughout January to June 2021.
+New Music USA will be leading two live panel discussions about film scoring and orchestral music during New York Music Month Extended Play, an initiative of the NYC Mayor’s Office of Media and Entertainment, happening throughout January to June 2021.
 These are:

 Thu, March 25, 2021 | 5:00 PM EDT: In 2019, 94% of scores for the top 250 box office films were written by men.
 There are no official stats about race and ethnicity.
 Get advice and perspectives from composers and filmmakers about what we can do to reduce barriers and increase opportunities for the many composers yet to be included in one of the world’s most popular art forms.
 Confirmed panelists: Composer & artist Tamar-Kali (www.tamar-kali.com), SESAC’s VP for Film, Television and Developing Media Erin Collins (www.sesac.com), and composer, artist, and educator Nico Muhly: (nicomuhly.com).
 Reel Change: The Fund for Diversity in Film Scoring is powered by SESAC along with composer Christophe Beck and is administered by New Music USA.